metalalive/FreeRTOS-STM32-HAL-integration/README.md

 # FreeRTOS-STM32-HAL-integration

-STM32CubeMX hasn't support up-to-date version of FreeRTOS by the time I create this project, therefore I decided to get my hands dirty to work on my FreeRTOS port for STM32F4 Nucleo, which is the development board I worked with in this port.
+STM32CubeMX hasn't supported up-to-date version of FreeRTOS by the time I created this project, therefore I decided to get my hands dirty to work on my FreeRTOS port for STM32F4 Nucleo, which is the development board I worked with in this port.

 ### Working environment in this project
 * STM32F446RE Nucleo development board, which includes ARM Cortex-M4 MCU